-Don’t get us wrong, shared Internet Protocol addresses are fantastic.
+Don’t get us wrong; shared Internet Protocol addresses are fantastic.
 Most websites use shared IP addresses.
 They allow for significantly reduced hosting prices, allowing ordinary people and small businesses to set up websites for themselves without increased costs or troubles.

-In this section, we’ll cover a few of the most prominent ones.
+This section will cover a few of the most prominent ones.

 1. No more sharing

 This makes dedicated IP addresses much more potent for large sites.
-For example, if you wanted to set up the next major social networking site or app, it’s 100% worth investing in a dedicated IP address.
+For example, if you want to set up the next major social networking site or app, it’s 100% worth investing in a dedicated IP address.

 2. More resources and zero downtime

 You’ll have far more resources and much higher uptime.
-Also, since you tend to pay a premium for dedicated IP addresses, you’ll have way faster and more convenient customer support from your hosting provider.
+Also, since you tend to pay a premium for dedicated IP addresses, you’ll have faster and more convenient customer support from your hosting provider.
 Thus if the server crashes or runs slowly, it’ll function at optimum condition again within a short period.

 3. Successful email delivery system